elan-ev/lego/README.md

     - Required

 - `lego_domains`:
-    - List of domain names to obtain certificate for.
-All but first domains will be set as certificate alternative names.
+    - List of domain names to obtain a certificate for.
+All but the first domain will be set as certificate alternative names.
     - Default: `["{{ inventory_hostname }}"]`

 - `lego_extra_args`: